osrf/gazebo_tutorials/color_model/tutorial_7.md

 #### Collada
 Collada files can apply textures to objects.
 How to create such a file is outside the scope of this tutorial.
-[Blender](https://www.blender.org/) is an open source modelling tool capable of exporting a textured model as a Collada file.
+[Blender](https://www.blender.org/) is an open source modelling tool capable exporting to Collada.

 Make sure the paths for textures given in `<library_images>` are relative to the collada file.

-## Example adding Color To a Model
+## Example adding Color and Textures To a Model

-This will walk through how to add color to a basic model.
+This example will walk through how to add color to a basic model.

 [[file:files/robot_before_after.png|256px]]